 Please vaccinate your dog.
 Rabies is entirely preventable through routine vaccinations and has been pretty much eradicated in the U.S. and Canada.
 Human and dog deaths from rabies still occur in Asia and Africa.

-Canine distemper is a virus that attacks dogs’ respiratory, gastrointestinal, and nervous systems through airborne contact like coughing or sneezing or community dog bowls.
+Canine distemper is a virus that attacks dogs’ respiratory, gastrointestinal, and nervous systems through airborne contact, such as coughing or sneezing, or community dog bowls.
 It is often fatal.

 Parvovirus is a contagious virus that is particularly dangerous for unvaccinated dogs.
-Parvo is transmittable through feces, surfaces, and people.
+Parvo is transmissible through feces, surfaces, and people.
 Most deaths occur within 48 to 72 hours.
 Please vaccinate your dog.

-Charities like the ASPCA and the Humane Society work relentlessly to save the lives of animals.
+Charities like the ASPCA, SAC, and the Humane Society work relentlessly to save the lives of animals.
 Although not all dogs that enter the shelter system find a forever home immediately, many go on to live with foster parents.

 The pandemic had people rushing out to get companion animals, and according to sources, the fallout is just starting to trickle in, and shelters are filling up again.